 Eversource either holds easements across parcels along the ROW or owns parcels in-fee (see Figure 4).
-There are approximately 56 abutting properties that contain existing Eversource easements for the ROW involved in the project, and Eversource owns three parcels.
+There are approximately 29 abutting properties that contain existing Eversource easements for the ROW involved in the project, and Eversource owns one parcel.
 In those project locations, the easements are considered to be the "subject property" because Eversource is the applicant/owner and only has control over the easement.
-These abutting parcels have been identified and listed on the enclosed abutter's list.
+These subject properties and abutting parcels have been identified and listed on the enclosed abutter's list.
 See Appendix B for Abutter's List.